Aalto University on Overleaf

 Use only with data classified as public.
 For more information: Classification of Information, Guidelines

-Join a community of over 3978 authors at Aalto University
+Join a community of authors at Aalto University

 Welcome to the quick start guide to Overleaf.
 We've put together some useful resources and links in the sections below, and if you have any questions about how to get started please let us know and we'll be happy to help!

 Try out the Overleaf editor with built in tutorial

 If you'd like to dive straight into the editor, simply click the button to create a new paper using our quick-start template.
 A short tutorial will walk you through the main features to quickly get you started.

 Browse the Overleaf template gallery